AntonioSimo/Codam_Core/Get_Next_Line/README.md

 This function works not only with regular files but also with standard input (stdin).
 It is designed to adapt efficiently to different `BUFFER_SIZE` values — whether it’s small (like 1) or large (like 9999).

-## Constraints

-Ensure your implementation follows these important constraints:

-- Read as **little data as necessary** on each call.
-- Do **not** use global variables.
-- Do **not** use your `libft` or any non-standard functions**.
-- Do **not** read the entire file in advance.
-- Behavior is **undefined** if the file is modified while being read or if it’s a binary file.

-## Implementation Tips

-Here are some helpful insights for your implementation:

-- Use a `static` variable to store leftover data between function calls.
-- Stop reading as soon as you encounter a newline and return that portion.
-- Watch out for memory leaks — carefully manage your dynamic memory allocations.
-- Keep track of partially read lines to build the complete line correctly.

 ## Bonus Features

-If you’ve completed the basic version of the function, you can enhance your implementation with the following:
+After completed the basic version of the function, I enhance my implementation with the following:

 - Use **only one static variable**.
 - Support for **multiple file descriptors** simultaneously.